OlivierBlanvillain/monadic-html/README.md

 "in.nvilla" %%% "monadic-html" % "latest.integration"
 ```

 The core value propagation library is also available separately for both platforms as `monadic-rx`.
-Integration with [cats](https://github.com/typelevel/cats) is optionaly available as `monadic-rx-cats`.
+Integration with [cats](https://github.com/typelevel/cats) is optionally available as `monadic-rx-cats`.

 This library is inspired by [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) and [Scala.rx](https://github.com/lihaoyi/scala.rx) which both relies on macros to obtain type-safety and hide monadic context from users.